Education & Resources

 Air quality is known and valued to ensure clean, healthy air for today and tomorrow.

-Purple Air Network Expansion September 2023 Welcome Prairie Rose School Division- Foremost, Jenner, Irvine, and Ralston Schools
+Welcome Prairie Rose School Division- Foremost, Jenner, Irvine, and Ralston Schools

 PurpleAir sensors measure airborne particulate matter (PM): dust, smoke, and tiny bits of other materials.
 These inexpensive devices use a laser beam to count the number and size of particles as they pass through a sampling chamber.
 The result is expressed on a scale of 0 (low) to 500 (high) to describe the average concentration of particles small enough to affect human health (2.5 μm or less).